 Being by the sea, fish was always a popular choice too.
 I remember Paignton itself having some great fish restaurants, whether we were after the traditional English fish and chips or perhaps, the tasty South Devon crab.
 From inexpensive, home cooking served with a smile to fine dining by the harbour; it was all there on our doorstep.

 I’ll always have a soft spot for Devon.
 Not only do I have so many wonderful memories of holidays there, my family originally came from Devon too.
-We’ve traced our ancestors back to the village of Sandford in the 1400s and there are Burringtons buried inside the church there but that’s another story.
+We’ve traced our ancestors back to the village of Sandford in the 1400s and there are even Burringtons buried inside the church there.
+In nearby Crediton there is a stained-glass window featuring local family crests including the Burrington crest of three greyhounds.

-The cottage we visited in Paignton belonged to a relative and it has long since been sold out of the family but I long to revisit the memories of my childhood.
-Coast and Country Cottages, who have been nominated in this year’s British Travel Awards, offer many lovely self-catering properties including converted barns and pretty cottages, both by the coast and in the lovely Devon countryside.
-Tempting!
+The cottage we visited in Paignton belonged to a relative and it has long since been sold out of the family but I still love revisiting these memories from my childhood.